Abigail/Abigail.github.io/Src/Trapped/beast_cadet.md

 #### Diamond

-The **Beast Cadet** can move as the %%BM%%, and as such, if will follow the Spiral.
+The **Beast Cadet** can move as the %%BM%%, and as such, it will follow the Spiral.

 ### Wedge